Marc

 Marc has heaps of experience in machine coding, C, C++ and more recently, Rust.
 He is interested in software verification and his main focus is using artificial intelligence to perform proofs.
 He is also tenacious.
 Once a course of action has been chosen, Marc is the one to sort out the details, dot the i's and cross the t's.

 In the past, Marc has worked as a teacher and researcher at Radboud University - Computing Science, of course, teaching courses like 'Software Analysis', writing articles like ´Efficient Verification of Optimized Code´.
 He was also part of the University's Security Group.
-He now continues to share his expertise on the Rust 101 project.
+At Tweede golf, Marc also runs Training and Education with Tamme.

 In his spare time, Marc is often inspired by the non-digital world, particularly history and analogue photography.